Our hopes for the Paris 2024 Olympic Games: breaking with Khalil Chabouni - video

 Khalil - breakingKhalil - breakingKhalil - breakingKhalil - breaking

-It's an atypical one!
-I'm from a generation where when I first got to know breaking, when it arrived in France in 2002-2003, there was no Youtube, we didn't have the tools we have now like Instagram or Facebook.
+It's atypical!
+I'm from a generation where when I first got to know break dancing, when it arrived in France in 2002-2003, there was no Youtube, we didn't have the tools we have now like Instagram or Facebook.
 So I saw break dancers in the neighborhood where I lived, in La Paillade, Montpellier, down the blocks.
 I used to do taekwondo, and I've always loved the sport, ever since I was a kid.
 My parents introduced me to it at a very early age, and seeing the dancers got me interested straight away!

-My mother took me to the Battle of the Year (international competition) and when I saw the event, it was like a revelation.
+There was an athletic side, but at the same time a bit of a family side with the music and my mom took me to the Battle of the Year (international competition) and when I saw the event, it was a bit like a revelation.
 I said,"That's what I want to do!
-So I started training and staying with them, and my older cousin was also a breaker, and one thing led to another and I spent a lot of time there.
+So I started training and staying with them, I had my big cousin who also broke, and one thing led to another and I spent a lot of time there.

-Lots of things!
-First of all, it's given me determination, the values of tolerance and open-mindedness, and the ability to never give up.
+A lot of things!
+First of all, it's given me determination, values of tolerance and open-mindedness, and the ability to never give up.
 Because, in fact, we're very much self-taught, we have to learn a lot on our own, especially at the beginning, so you fall down and start again, we've all hurt ourselves lots of times and even with injuries, we still danced.
-It also gave me a crew, which is now a second family for me, I've met lots of friends, I've traveled a lot.
+It also gave me a crew, which is now a second family for me, I've met lots of friends, I've travelled a lot.

-And, of course, it gave me a job on top of that!
-It's true that I say that last, because for me, it's basically just a hobby, you want to be recognized in this field, but today, in addition to my studies, it's also my job, it's how I earn my living!
+And of course it's given me a job on top of that!
+It's true that I'm saying this last, because for me, basically, it's just a hobby, you want to be recognized in this field, but today, in addition to my studies, it's also my job, it's how I earn my living!

-A lot of dancers have inspired me, in particular the older generation, Aktuel Force, Vagabond, Pockemon Crew, and also the older members of my crew, Legiteam Obstruxion.
+A lot of dancers have inspired me, especially the older generation, Aktuel Force, Vagabond, Pockemon Crew, and also the veterans of my crew, Legiteam Obstruxion.
 And then there are the athletes.
 When I see Mohamed Ali, who for me is an example of a sportsman who manages to combine his values with his practice, it's incredible.
 Zizou too!

 Khalil - breakingKhalil - breakingKhalil - breakingKhalil - breaking

-What place/club in the Ile-de-France region where you trained has marked your life?
+The place/club in the Ile-de-France region where you trained that marked your life?

-Gare de Lyon and Châtelet-Les Halles.
+Gare de Lyon and Châtelet-Les Halles are my favorite places.
 When I first came to Paris in 2005, I'd been breaking for 3 or 4 years.
 I was 13 when I arrived at Gare de Lyon from Montpellier, and there were breakdancers training there.
 It's true that in Montpellier, we train in the street, but at the time in Paris, we trained in the galleries, so in La Défense too.
 Today, well, that's not really possible...

-What are your favorite places to practice in the Paris region, and which ones would you recommend for beginners?
+What are your favorite spots to practice in the Paris region, and which ones do you recommend for beginners?

-I'd recommend the CENTQUATRE, because it's an open space, it's cool and you can meet people.
-Well, after that, the break at the beginning is very hard, so you have to keep at it, persevere.
+Personally, I'd recommend the CENTQUATRE, because it's an open space, and it's a cool place to start out, where you can meet people.
+Well, after that, the break at the beginning is very hard, so you mustn't give up, persevere.
 And then there's a small hall in Couronnes, a gym where you can train, which I also recommend.
 But I do have a slight preference for 104!
 It's a lot like the places I've trained at in the South of France, so I'm partial to it!

 Où apprendre et pratiquer le breaking à Paris et en Île-de-France ?Où apprendre et pratiquer le breaking à Paris et en Île-de-France ?Où apprendre et pratiquer le breaking à Paris et en Île-de-France ?Où apprendre et pratiquer le breaking à Paris et en Île-de-France ?
 Where can you learn and practice breaking in Paris and the Paris region?